wp-plugins/custom-share-buttons-with-floating-sidebar/readme.txt

  * Options for manage the style of the plugin
  * Option for disable sidebar for mobile
  * Option for define the pinterest share image
+ * Option for auto close sidebar buttons on page load
+ * Option for hide "Share This!!" button on page/post

 = Go Pro =

 We have also released an add-on for Custom Share Buttons With Floating Sidebar which not only demonstrates the flexibility of CSBWFS, but also adds some important features:

  * Responsive Floating Sidebar
  * Hide Floating Sidebar On Home/Post/Page/Category